day8/re-com/scripts/add-at-macro/README.md

 debugging feature described here: https://re-com.day8.com.au/#/debug

-This script will recursively traverse all the ClojureScript files in an existing codebase, adding `:src (at)` to every use of a `re-com` component.
+This script will recursively traverse all the ClojureScript files in an existing codebase, adding `:src (at)` to every use of a `re-com` component while maintaining the indentation.
 Where necessary, it will also modify namespace `requires` to add the `at` macro.

 So, existing code like this:
 ```clojure